-The topics that from Indigenous Studies and Indigenous Education programs at Flinders are taught by Indigenous and non-Indigenous staff from the Yunggorendi First Nations Centre.
-Yunggorendi has a collaborative partnership with other Flinders faculties, departments and schools.
+The topics that form Indigenous Studies and Indigenous Education programs at Flinders are taught by Indigenous and non-Indigenous staff from the Office of Indigenous Strategy and Engagement.
+The office has a collaborative partnership with other Flinders faculties, departments and schools.

 This topic introduces students to a study of First Nations societies of Australia.
 The topic will integrate academic study of Australian history and the implications that result from such history, Indigenous histories, cultures and contemporary dilemmas will be a focus, including opportunities to discuss issues with First Nations Australians.